Simplifying the Search for Undergarment Patterns – Chemise & Drawers

 #1880-8: 1880′s – 1890′s Combinations Pattern

 Buckaroo Bobbins – good patterns printed on newsprint paper.
-Their site has gone away but the patterns are still available from a variety of vendors so do a Google search.
+Their site had gone away for a while but is back.
+The patterns are still available from a variety of vendors so do a Google search.

 Buckaroo Bobbins frillies